Chieze-Franklin/Bolt.js-Book/user-roles-api.md

 ## GET: \/api\/user-roles

-Gets an array of user [objects](/objects.md) for all registered user-roles matching the specified criteria.
+Gets an array of user-role association [objects](/objects.md) for all registered user-roles matching the specified criteria.

 You specify search criteria in the URL query portion.
 For instance, to get all user-roles for user `user1`: